Gogistics/prjWebRTCDemo/README.md

 Demo 1.
 Broadcasting with recording mechanism (Chrome/Firefox)

-  1-1.
-Initiate a Node.js project; pleasee see package.json as the reference of required modules
+  1-1. **Initiate a Node.js project:**

+  		See package.json as the reference of required modules

   1-2. **Back-end Development:**

-    Get **streams** and **socketHandler** ready, before creating a server.js; **streams** handles the stream information and conmmunication with the database which is MongoDB in our case, and **socketHandler** handles the communication  between **streams** and socket.io
+    	Get streams.js and socketHandler.js ready, before creating a server.js; streams handles the stream information and conmmunication with the database which is MongoDB in our case, and socketHandler.js handles the communication  between streams.js and socket.io

   1-3. **Front-end Development:**

   		Start to construct the front-end architecture built with angular.js, socket.io-client, WebRTC adapter.js, and rtcClient.js; angular.js is used to construct front-end MVC architecture, socket.io-client is used to handle the socket comminucation between front-end and back-end, adapter.js is an interface to handle RTC Peer, rtcClient.js is used to create a PeerManager to handle the communication between WebRTC adapter and front-end application which is built with angular.js

   1-4. **Put all together**